The ELBO of Variational Autoencoders Converges to a Sum of Three Entropies: LINEAR VAES AND STREAMING APPLICATIONS

 Other than for standard non-linear VAEs, the existence of a closed-form result is itself not surprising for the linear VAE.
 The linearities make analytic solutions of the integrals of the variational bound possible.
 Indeed, we can instead of Eqn.\,(\ref{EqnVAEBoundLinearC}) simply use the well-known closed-form solution of the p-PCA likelihood \citep[][]{TippingBishop1999}:

 is the data covariance matrix.
 At convergence, we thus have two alternatives to compute the log-likelihood: Eqn.\,(\ref{EqnLLPCA}) and Eqn.\,(\ref{EqnVAEBoundLinearC}).
 The two expressions differ, however.
-While both are closed-form, the well-known p-PCA likelihood (\ref{EqnLLPCA}) requires the data in the form of the data covariance matrix $S$.
-And even neglecting the computational effort to compute $S$, the computation of (\ref{EqnLLPCA}) is much more expensive than computing (\ref{EqnVAEBoundLinearC}): For $\LL(\Theta)$ the inverse and the determinant of the $D\times{}D$ matrix $C$ have to be computed.
-In contrast, for the computation of $\FF(\Phi,\Theta)$ in (\ref{EqnVAEBoundLinearC}) no such computations nor data is required (although we require a linear VAE that has sufficiently converged).
+While both are closed-form, the well-known p-PCA likelihood (\cref{EqnLLPCA}) requires the data in the form of the data covariance matrix $S$.
+And even neglecting the computational effort to compute $S$, the computation of (\cref{EqnLLPCA}) is much more expensive than computing (\ref{EqnVAEBoundLinearC}): For $\LL(\Theta)$ the inverse and the determinant of the $D\times{}D$ matrix $C$ have to be computed.
+In contrast, for the computation of $\FF(\Phi,\Theta)$ in \cref{EqnVAEBoundLinearC} no such computations nor data is required (although we require a linear VAE that has sufficiently converged).
 The derived result of Eqn.\,(\ref{EqnVAEBoundLinearC}) can therefore be of theoretical and practical relevance especially considering the exceptionally widespread use of PCA in Machine Learning, Statistics and beyond.

-{\em Streaming Applications.} One concrete practical example is PCA applied to streaming data, which is an increasingly common setting especially in recent years.
+\paragraph{Streaming Applications} One concrete practical example is PCA applied to streaming data, which is an increasingly common setting especially in recent years, see e.g., \citet[][]{AllenZhuEtAl2017} for an overview and \citet[][]{ChouEtAl2020} for a recent example..
 In such a setting the application of a linear VAE is straight-forward, and it can be operated as alternative or in parallel to other PCA algorithms.
-As such a linear VAE is related to streaming PCA approaches, e.g., Allen-Zhu and Li \citep[][]{AllenZhuEtAl2017} for an overview and Chou and Wang \citep[][]{ChouEtAl2020} for a recent example.
 For streaming data (as for other data) the value of the likelihood itself can be of high interest, e.g., to monitor the fit to the data or for the selection of PCA dimensions.
 In this context, Eqn.\,(\ref{EqnVAEBoundLinearC}) provides an exceedingly easy way to compute the log-likelihood value.
 Also if the streamed data changes, the parameters of the linear VAE will change and Eqn.\,(\ref{EqnVAEBoundLinearC}) can be used to track the changes of the likelihood without any effort.
 No data has to be kept in memory and no costly computations are required.